Banking, money and taxes in Taiwan are generally easy to navigate. The banking system is efficient and reliable.

 Banking in Taiwan

-Taiwan has a sophisticated banking system, and expats have a wide variety of options when it comes to managing their finances.
+Taiwan has a sophisticated banking system, and you have a wide variety of options when it comes to managing your finances in the country.

 Internet banking is available, although some banks don't have English versions of their websites.
 Banking hours can vary, but are generally from 9am to 3.30pm, Monday to Friday.
 Some banks are also open from 9am to 12.30pm on Saturdays.